rackerlabs/support-how-to/content/general/ord1-data-center-consolidation-faq.md

 Yes, you may turn off your devices.
 We ask that you inform us in advance that you are going to do this.

-### I am a Managed Colocation customer and you do not have access to my servers.
+### I am a Managed Colocation customer, and you do not have access to my servers.
 How will the migration work for me?

 Because Rackspace cannot access devices under the Managed Colocation terms, you must turn off your devices before the start of the maintenance window.
 If devices